-T.R.
-Forty, P.Eng.
-Assistant Regional Waste Manager treatment facility classified at Level II or higher unless they possess a valid operator's certificate not more than one level below the classification level of the facility.
+After December 1, 1996, no person shall have "Direct Responsible Charge", as defined by the BCWWOCPS, of a municipal wastewater treatment facility classified at Level II or higher unless they possess a valid operator's certificate not more than one level below the classification level of the facility.
 "Direct Responsible Charge" is the "Chief Operator" of the facility, the identifiable senior person who is in charge of the plant.